-A passenger balloon track was completed adjacent to the 30th Street wye during the mid-1940s to allow Idaho-bound trains access to the UP main line into Union Station.
-In the space inside the balloon track, Union Pacific, in June 1961, constructed a facility to unload automobiles from rail cars.
+In June 1961, in the space inside the balloon track, Union Pacific constructed a facility to unload automobiles from rail cars.
 Using an apparatus called a "Buck Unloader," it had a capacity to unload 200 automobiles per day for distribution throughout northern Utah.
 (Ogden Standard Examiner, May 4, 1969)

 During mid-1965, the major rail traffic customers included four packing plants, three grain mills, and the continuing traffic of the Ogden Union Stock Yards, which handled $40 million in livestock during 1964, mostly in lambs.
 (Salt Lake Tribune, August 28, 1965, p.
 C1)As with many other railroads in the late 1960s, Union Pacific and Southern Pacific began operating more "run-through" trains assembled in predetermined blocks for particular destinations, and doing away with random switching operations at various yards along the line.
 With the opening of UP's giant hump yard in North Platte in 1968, all of the railroad's operations changed.
 All eastbound trains were pre-blocked for movement to North Platte, avoiding switching at points such as Nampa and Pocatello in Idaho; Yermo, California; Las Vegas, Nevada; and Salt Lake City and Ogden.
 More and more trains in the late 1960s and throughout the 1970s simply moved through Ogden with only a change in crews, and without any switching.
 To support the run-through concept, work began as early as December 1971, on run-through tracks for both Ogden and Cheyenne, Wyoming.
 The new run-through track in Ogden, completed in May 1974, was added south (railroad direction east) from the 30th Street wye, and along the west side of Riverdale Yard.
 (Pacific News, Issue 125, March 1972, p.
 11; Info Magazine, May 1974)

-It avoided the congestion of trains from Salt Lake City and California having to wend their way across the Riverdale lead tracks to the main line on the east side, dodging switching operations and trains bound for points on Southern Pacific.
+The new Riverdale By-Pass run-through track avoided the congestion of trains from Salt Lake City and California having to work their way across the north end (railroad west end) of Riverdale yard to reach the main line on the east side, dodging switching operations and trains bound for points on Southern Pacific.
 (The same concept had worked very well for Oregon Short Line trains bound for Idaho in the mid-1920s when the Shasta track was built along the west side of the yard north from the 30th Street wye.)
 The run-through track was part of a general modernization of Riverdale Yard, including a locomotive service track at the east end of the yard.
 With a new service track at Riverdale, the service track at the roundhouse near 29th Street was closed, and a highway truck was equipped to bring fuel, water, and other supplies to the locomotives, including the numerous switchers that still worked in Ogden.

 When Riverdale Yard was increased to its present size in 1954, a new yard tower was needed.
 A water tower was already standing at the north end, so the tank was removed and a small shanty was lifted up to sit atop the support structure.
 This unique structure became a landmark among railroad enthusiasts nationwide.
 With the modernization of Riverdale yard in the mid-1970s, computers were added along with other improvements.
 Rather than spend money to upgrade the unique little shanty, UP in July 1976 replaced it with a $250,000 all-metal tower that served both as a yardmaster's office and as a communication building.
 (Pacific News, August 1976, p.
 14)